arifhamed/arifhamed.github.io/_includes/blogs-poly-fyp-inc.md

-# thou Poly Final-Year Project Odyssey
+# my polytechnic final-year project odyssey
-For **almost all polytechnic students**, we all have to commit to a final-year project (aka FYPJ, or FYP) for a variable amount of time in our **last semester**.
+for **almost all polytechnic students**, we all have to commit to a final-year project (aka FYPJ, or FYP) for a variable amount of time in our **last semester**.
 This blog will be for me to track down what I did everyday and how it is everyday.

 Here are some details about my fyp that I can share (publicly):
 * Time period (**applicable for Year 2022**):